Durham Astronomy Research Cluster

 Durham has the largest number of highly-cited researchers in Space Sciences (which covers research into astronomy and astrophysics) of any institute in Europe and is joint fifth world-wide, according to the most recent league table from Thomson Reuters ESI.

 There are 28 academic staff across the combined astronomy groups, with over 100 postdocs, postgraduate students and support and technical staff involved in astronomy research.
-The majority of our astronomical research is undertaken in the following groups:
+The Durham Astronomy Research Cluster hosts the following groups: